MR

 • Rewards: 5 points for every eligible $1 purchase at Best Western properties; 1 point for every other $1 eligible purchase.

-The Best Western Rewards Mastercard is our runner-up best hotel credit card in Canada due to its competitive rewards and without an annual fee.
+The Best Western Rewards Mastercard is our runner-up best hotel credit card in Canada due to its competitive rewards and no annual fee.

 This card offers 20,000 points for an initial eligible purchase.
 This is equal to the cost of a one-night lodge.